yy502/inkscape-laserpecker/README.md

 [中文介绍点此处](README_CN.md)

 # LaserPecker Extension for Inkscape
-This is a Gcode generator extension for Inkscape, tailored for LaserPecker laser engraver.
+These are Gcode generator extensions for Inkscape, tailored for LaserPecker L1 and L1 Pro.
 The LaserPecker App has a built-in Gcode feature.
 This extension allows you to manually set power and speed beyond the App's limitations.
 (Hardware limitations still apply.
 Read on...)

 ## LaserPecker
-LaserPecker is an affordable and portable cunsumer level laser engraver.
+LaserPecker is a brand of affordable and portable consumer level laser engravers.
 For more details, visit their official [English site](https://www.laserpecker.net/) or [Chinese site](http://www.laserpecker.cn/).

 ## Compatibility

-This extension has been tested with LaserPecker L1 (1st generation) and Pro version.
+This extension has been tested with LaserPecker L1 and L1 Pro models.
 There are 2nd and 3rd generations to be released soon, and I will keep updating this extension to support those.

 ## Installation